kv-22/AI-Powered-Language-Exchange-Partner/README.md

 The working of each factor can be found in the following files and tried by uncommenting the "sample usage":

 - chatbot.py: for grammar checking assistant with LangChain
-- filler_words.py: for flunecy assessment based on predefined filler words
+- filler_words.py: for fluency assessment based on predefined filler words
 - pronunciation.py: for pronunciation assessment using Wave2Vec2
 - content.py: for assessment based on a topic using all-MiniLM-L6-v2